m3g/CellListMap.jl/docs/src/python.md

 # Calling from Python

-Callling `CellListMap` from python can be useful if lists of neighbours or other properties have to be computed many times, making the overhead of initializing Julia negligible.
+Callling `CellListMap` from python can be useful if lists of neighbors or other properties have to be computed many times, making the overhead of initializing Julia negligible.
 As the example and benchmark below demonstrates, the current implementation of cell lists in this package is faster than common alternatives available in the python ecosystem.

 ## Installing